At the Intersection of Deep Sequential Model Framework and State-space Model Framework: Study on Option Pricing: Introduction

 On the other side, the traditional state space models like Kalman filters \citep{Kalman1960} , dynamic linear models (DLMs) \citep{Hodges1991} and their numerous extensions (\citep{Ljung1979},\citep{Wan2000a}) have been utilized for probabilistic inference in time series analysis.
-This general class of state-space models has been very successful for modeling and offering uncertainty quantification for linear or non-linear stochastic systems.
-Furthermore, for a generalized Kalman filter, its state-space representation can be expressed as
+This general class of state-space models has been very successful for modeling linear or non-linear stochastic systems.
+Besides, for a generalized Kalman filter, its state-space representation can be expressed as

 Where $W_t, v_t$ are respectively evolution uncertainty random variable and output observation uncertainty random variable.